particle-iot/docs/src/content/datasheets/wi-fi/p2-photon-migration-guide.md

 Both the Argon and P2 have two SPI ports, however the pins are different for primary SPI port.

-The following are all SPI-related pins on the P1 and P2:
+The following are all SPI-related pins on the Photon and P2:

 {{!-- BEGIN do not edit content below, it is automatically generated 2edd3413-e159-4396-9a02-db963b4c8999 --}}